qiushiyan/peach/README.md

     #> ["hello world", "good morning"]

-Vector elements are recycled only if it has lenght 1 or is a scalar of primitive type.
+Elements are recycled only if it has lenght 1 or is a scalar.

 ``` q
 [1, 2, 3] * 2